-Only in religion and yogic path one has to follow and practice.
-Everyone thinks he has to follow some guru or god men.
+Only in religion and the yogic path, one has to follow and practice.
+Everyone thinks he has to follow some guru or godmen.
 But all these methods are full of frustrations and give no real satisfaction.
 Reality has no method.
-Illusion has many methods, many problems and many concepts.
-To overcome illusion, or concepts, one should know the source of the mind and from where does this mind arise?
-“When the mind is there the universe is there.
-Absence of the mind is absent of the universe.
+Illusion has many methods, many problems, and many concepts.
+To overcome illusion or concepts, one should know the source of the mind and from where does this mind arise?
+“When the mind is present the universe is there.
+The absence of the mind is the absence of the universe.
 Absent of the universe is absent of duality.
 Absent of duality is absent of thoughts.
-Thus until one becomes aware of what is the mind and what is the substance of the mind it is impossible to assimilate the nondualistic or Advaitic truth. ~Santthosh Kumaar
+Until one becomes aware of what is the mind and what is the substance of the mind it is impossible to assimilate the nondualistic or Advaitic truth.

 When one puts aside the imagination and has the thinker-- what does he get with thinking—he can get only a thought.
 Meditation is only an effort of the ego within the illusion; it is imagination based on the false self; the consciousness remaining the same with or without ideas.

 When formless witness witnesses the waking experience and its attention is fixed to the waking experience, which is an object to it, then it is in ignorance of its formless nondual true nature and it is in forgetfulness of its own formless nondual true nature.
 The same thing applies to the dream.
 But when the formless witness is free from waking and dream it is in its formless nondual true nature, which identified as deep sleep in the waking experience, which is the state of ignorance.
 Until waking entity traces the formless witness mentally and realizes it itself is not the self but the formless witness, which is in the form of consciousness is the true self, the wisdom will not dawn.

 When one is absorbed in thinking of anything, he forgets the subject, which consciousness the innermost self, that which witnesses all the coming and going of the three states in succession.